fujitake/smart-building-quick-start-kit/devices/cameras/registrant-detection/README.en.md

 ## Detect face

-Run `person_detect.py` to detect a face and send it to an MQTT Broker.
+Run `person_detect.py` to detect a face and send it to an MQTT broker.

 ```sh
 $ python3 person_detect.py